 It also might be messy and make a mess in your garage or home, so if you have carpet around the area then consider moving to another location just for this one step of cleaning.

-Use Rust Converter on Metal Rims
+Use Rust Remover for Rims

 Rust converters are often used as an initial layer of protection before applying paint to metal objects such as rims that are exposed outside and can rust quickly when not properly taken care of.
 This product typically contains phosphoric acid which will help remove any corrosion from the rim surface during application but needs time (typically 24 hours) to work fully before washing off again with warm water and drying thoroughly afterwards.